laurci/so-loader/README.md

 # so-loader

+Disclaimer: This is a work in progress.
+It's not ready for production use.
+I don't guarantee that I will finish this project.

 This project is an auto-loader for FFIs.
 It only supports the `.so` format and the Linux OS.

 Instead of having to manually write out the functions and types for functions, this library will automatically read the debug symfols from the `.so` file and generate the FFI for you.